 In addition to establishing strong consumer protections and holding bad actors accountable, we also want to support marketplace innovation so that new and emerging products that are safe and beneficial for consumers can be developed.
 We do not want regulations to unnecessarily limit consumer-friendly developments.

 We’re open to new ideas that benefit consumers.
 So we’re publishing for comment a proposal for a limited No-Action Letter policy.
 The goal is simple: create a process to reduce the regulatory uncertainty that may exist for certain emerging product or services which stand to benefit consumers.
-To get all the details, you’ll need to review the proposed policy.
-But let me try to break it down and share the highlights.
+To get all the details, you’ll need to review the But let me try to break it down and share the highlights.

 This proposed policy is suited for new financial products or services where there may be uncertainty about how they fit in the existing statutes and regulations.
 Of course, such products or services must hold the promise for significant consumer benefit.